Top Kit Tips for E.B.C

 □ Water Carrying – One 1ltr water bottle, plus a 2-3 ltr bladder style hydration system is ideal.

-□ Water Purification – Enough Chlorine Dioxide Tablets or Drops to purify 60 litres of water.
-NOT IODINE.
-Quality Water Filters OK.
+□ Water Purification – Enough Chlorine Dioxide Tablets/ Drops to purify 60 litres of water.
+You can get Aquaprove drops which are nice and simple through us before the expedition.

 □ Sunscreen and Lipsalve – Higher the SPF the better